sbnc-eu/eslint-plugin-sbnc-rules/README.md

 The first option has a new value `loose`.
 This means to only apply padding around the brackets if there is at least one empty (padding) line inside the block's body.

 The second option allows a new setting:
-* `noBottomPadding` which can be used to avoid padding the bottom of blocks regardless of the first option's value.
+* `noBottomPadding` which can be used to avoid padding the bottom of blocks regardless of the first option's value
+* `includeObjects` which can be used to extend the padding behaviour to Objects

 ## Additional info